Best Pediatric Nurse Practitioner Programs in New York

 Campus Based - Visit Website

-Upstate Medical University's Pediatric Nurse Practitioner track in the BS to DNP program offers aspiring advanced practice nurses a comprehensive pathway to becoming specialized pediatric healthcare professionals.
-Students complete 87 credit hours and 200 project hours in just three years, gaining extensive clinical experience through hybrid learning.
-The program emphasizes evidence-based practice, leadership skills, and advanced clinical expertise, preparing graduates to provide high-quality, holistic care to children in diverse healthcare settings.
-With competitive NYS resident tuition at $25,120 annually, students can develop advanced skills and expand their career opportunities in pediatric healthcare.
+The Pediatric Nurse Practitioner track in Upstate Medical University's BS to DNP program delivers specialized training through a three-year hybrid format.
+Students complete 87 credit hours and 200 project hours, gaining extensive clinical experience focused on pediatric healthcare.
+The curriculum emphasizes evidence-based practice, leadership skills, and inter-professional education, preparing graduates to provide holistic care to children in various settings.
+With competitive tuition of $25,120 annually for NYS residents, this program requires an entrance exam for doctoral-level admission and offers advanced career opportunities in pediatric nursing.

 Teachers College at Columbia University